TwilightTeddy/EEB-01/Bioinformatics_workflow.md

 ## Bioinformatics Pipeline:  trimgalore → STAR → featureCounts

+Here is an explanation of a key pathway in our workflow: our bioinformatics pipeline.

-adapt and quality trimming with trimgalore (remove <50 bp reads), got FASTQ files from this, mapping transcripts to brown bear genome with STAR <- Map to brown bear genome (GCA_023065955.2)
+We started off by performing adaptation and quality trimming with trimgalore (which removed <50 bp reads), and got FASTQ files as an output.

-  Keep only uniquely mapped reads
-Convert to BAM
-Sort for downstream use,
+Then, we proceeded by mapping transcripts to the brown bear (Ursus arctos) genome with STAR (GCA_023065955.2), keeping only uniquely mapped reads which were converted to BAM files representing the aligned sequences (sorted for downstream use).

-quantifying gene counts with featureCounts <- Count reads overlapping exons Assign to genes using GTF
+Furthemore, we quantified gene counts with featureCounts (reads overlapping exons and assigns to genes using GTF), which outputted a gene count matrix.

-THEN WE GET GENE_COUNTMATRIX
+We then conducted differential gene expression analysis with DESeq2 by generating heatmaps, which we used to determine the genes which were upregulated or downregulated during hibernation as well as PCA.

-differential gene expression analysis with DESeq2, exploratory analysis with heatmap and PCA, then gene ontology and KEGG enrichment analysis
+Finally, we did gene ontology and KEGG enrichment analysis.